Consonant Blends Examples & Word Lists (Consonant Clusters)

 When to teach consonant blends

 After learning each sound that letters make individually, the next step for beginning readers is to learn consonant blends.
-Scholar Within’s phonics program gives specific instruction on this.
+Scholar Within’s phonics and spelling program gives specific instruction on this.

 Knowledge of consonant blends improves spelling instruction.
 Students learn to combine separate pieces and combine each phoneme (sound) to make words.
 The more a student knows about the common consonant blends, the easier both spelling and reading will become.